Episode 9: The G in ESG: How Does Governance Impact Investment Returns, and Why

 Karen: Absolutely.
 If you think about it, E-S and G are actually well intertwined.
 I'll give you an example.
 A few years ago, is a pretty well known scandal in the industry that a company failed to accurately report carbon emissions.
 Now that was an environmental issue on the surface, but it's really a governance issue in its core.

-Karen: For years, we have advocated for strong corporate governance, which can help address some ENS items.
+Karen: For years, we have advocated for strong corporate governance.
 And the other example I would give is, look at the TCFD framework.
 It provides a framework for companies to make financial disclosures associated with climate change related risks.

 Karen: The final recommendation is a four level framework.
 It starts with governance.
 Governance is on the very top of this four level framework.
 And then it goes down to strategy related to business planning and financial planning.
 And it goes down on the third level on risk management and that is related to implementing business processes.
 Now at the very bottom and this is not the least, is reporting and disclosure.
 This framework highlights the significance of governance in the ESG world.